Adviser skills - understanding social security law and finding it online

 - Finding case law online and tips for using it in your casework

-- How to properly refer to the law (citation of cases, etc) in appeal submissions and correspondence
+- How to properly cite the law in appeal submissions and correspondence

-- The structure and role of DWP/LA/HMRC guidance, where to find it online and when to use it
+- The structure and role of DWP guidance, where to find it online and when to use it

 - An introduction to CPAG’s benefit case diagnostic tools and template submissions to aid effective and accurate casework